mnr/writing-wip/dimensions_living_book/pedicure.md

 I head off to clean and trim my nails, push the cuticles around, make things pretty.
 No nail polish, please.
 I do what my producer says - it's good policy.
 I have received manicures and I have the sponges and buffing pads necessary for the ordeal.

-Today, Greta's toenails and fingernails need some attention.
+Today, Greta's toenails and fingernails need attention.
 Janell is normally the designated caretaker on girlie things, but she takes a schadenfreude attitude, volunteers me, then watches as I squirm.
 I lock my self-inflicted notions of manhood in a box, make an appointment at "Josephine's Nail Salon" and load Greta and myself in the car.

 The toughest part of a manicure + pedicure is knowing when to talk.
 When I get the oil changed in the car, I surrender the keys, exchange a joke with the manager, grab a bag of free popcorn, and camp out with my email.
 Manicures are a different event; I don't have any good jokes about fingers, there is no popcorn, and I can't check my email because my fingers are busy getting soaked, buffed, or trimmed.
 Pedicures are another thing; what do I say to someone who is shaving off my calluses, digging out schmutz from under my toenails, and massaging my insteps.
 Do we discuss soap operas?
 (I don't watch any).
 Master-slave morality as espoused by Nietzsche?
 (I think not).